yeahrb/yeah/README.md

 ------------------

 ### Vector
 `Vector` instances represent position, distance, velocity, etc. For the sake of simplicity, all `Vector` instances are three-dimensional and missing components default to 0.
-As far as I can tell, one can treat a three-dimensional vector with a 0 third component as a two-dimensional vector, so this isn't problematic for 2D game development. `Vector` has method aliases for various synonyms and contexts.
+This is not problematic for 2D game development because one can treat a three-dimensional vector with a third component of 0 as a two-dimensional vector in practice. `Vector` has method aliases for various synonyms and contexts.

 ```ruby
 Vector[] #=> Vector[0, 0, 0]